zodiac403/cheat-sheet/ssh-forwarding/readme.md

 ## Remote Forwarding

 Forward the same web server from `WEB-SERVER:80` to the SSH server on `SSH-SERVER:8080` ([docs](https://www.ssh.com/ssh/tunneling/example#remote-forwarding)).
-Web server must be accessible for the SSH client.
+The web server must be accessible for the SSH client.

 ```bash
 ssh -R 8080:WEB-SERVER:80 USER@SSH-SERVER